nicolashaan/openapi-playground-android-app/app/docs/UsersApi.md

 <a name="findUsersById"></a>
 # **findUsersById**
-> MultiUserLookupResponse findUsersById(ids, expansions, tweetFields, userFields)
+> MultiUserLookupResponseEntity findUsersById(ids, expansions, tweetFields, userFields)

 User lookup by IDs